34. Disciplinary action for misconduct or serious misconduct

 34.2.3 Provided that:

-(d) Where a suspension without pay has been imposed and the matter is subsequently referred to a Misconduct Investigation Committee, the Vice-Chancellor will ensure that the Misconduct Investigation Committee at its first meeting determines whether suspension without pay should continue.
-The Misconduct Investigation Committee will provide advice to the Vice-Chancellor as to whether the suspension without pay should continue.
+(d) where a suspension without pay has been imposed and the matter is subsequently referred to an external investigator, the Vice-Chancellor will ensure that the investigator initially determines whether suspension without pay should continue.
+The investigator will provide advice to the Vice-Chancellor as to whether the suspension without pay should continue.

 34.2.4 During any period of suspension the employee may be excluded from the University, provided that the employee will be permitted: